-The Financial Services Management degree program prepares students for careers in the financial services industry.
-Students gain exposure to specialized practices by focusing on studies leading to positions in the investment, banking, insurance and real estate industries.
-Graduates should be able to demonstrate an ability to use logic and critical thinking to assist in the decision making process as well as to make recommendations to individuals and organizations using financial analysis skills.
+Graduates are expected to demonstrate an ability to use logic, critical thinking and analytical skills to assist in the decision making process as well as to make recommendations to individuals and organizations using financial information.

 An important component of the program's educational experience is the general studies courses taught by the John Hazen White School of Arts & Sciences.
 Graduates are expected to show competencies in higher order thinking, ethics, global diversity, responsible citizenship and leadership.
 The following literacies should also be demonstrated: sociocultural, quantitative, scientific and informational.